Skip to main content

 Targeted outputsGenerate manifest artifacts per browser target in dist/<browser>

-Where the manifest is read from
+Where Extension.js reads the manifest

 • src/manifest.json (preferred when present)